drs-az/Beam/README.md

 ## ✨ Features

-- AES-256-GCM encryption via WebCrypto API
+- **AES-256-GCM** encryption via the WebCrypto API
-- PBKDF2 key derivation (150k iterations, SHA-256)
+- **PBKDF2** key derivation (150k iterations, SHA-256)
-- Custom passphrase input (numeric with commas or full alphanumeric)
+- Custom passphrase input with a strength meter powered by **zxcvbn**
-- Passphrase strength meter via zxcvbn
+- Encrypt and decrypt text, images, and encrypted text files
-- Encrypt and decrypt text **or images**
+- **Image Encryption** with MIME type preservation and auto-download of decrypted files
-- Automatically detect and **download decrypted image files**
+  _Note: Only images up to 100kb are supported.
+Larger images will trigger an error message._
-- Generate and download a QR code of the encrypted message or file
+- Generate and download a **QR code** of the encrypted message or file (when output is within length limits)
 - Upload and decode QR codes for decryption
 - Share encrypted messages via URL (with auto-decrypt preload)
-- Reset button to clear fields and reset state
+- **Reset** button to clear fields and state
-- Copy-to-clipboard support
+- Copy-to-clipboard functionality
 - Mobile-first responsive layout
-- Fully offline PWA — installable on Android and desktop
+- Fully offline, installable PWA experience on Android and desktop

 ## 🔐 Passphrase Guidelines